 Outgoing mail and parcels are taken to the local United States Post Office each afternoon at 2:30 p.m.
-Outgoing mail that must be weighed or have special services needs to be at the University Mailroom no later than 2:00 pm.
-When shipping internationally, please allow extra time for completion of customs forms and bring a complete list of the items that you are mailing along with country of manufacture and approximate value.
+Outgoing mail, that must be weighed or have special services, needs to be at the University Mailroom no later than 2 p.m.
 UPS and FedEx pickup times vary; students may call for additional information.
-Outgoing mail that is placed in mail slots must have proper postage affixed and should have a return address.
-Mail without postage or with insufficient postage will be placed back in the sender's campus box.
+Outgoing mail that is placed in mail drop-off slots must have proper postage affixed and should have a return address.
+Mail without postage or with insufficient postage will be returned by USPS.
 Note: Postage is not required for on-campus mail.